NCHS-CS/nchs-cs.github.io/idp/final-project/tips/report.md

 The different perspectives covered in this research, enviornmental, technology, physiological, and more make it complex and incredibly insightful.
 It also sets up the stage for conversation between findings.

+## Other Research Questions Examples

+### **Good Research Questions** (Clear, Specific, and Data-Driven)
+1. **How does air quality vary across different cities, and what factors contribute most to poor air quality?**
+   *(This question allows for data collection on air quality, weather, and pollution sources, making it suitable for Pandas analysis.)*

+2. **What are the trends in student performance based on study time and extracurricular activities?**
+   *(You can analyze datasets on student grades, study habits, and activity participation to find correlations.)*

+3. **How do different machine learning algorithms perform on predicting house prices based on real estate data?**
+   *(This allows for a comparative analysis using regression models and Pandas for data handling.)*

+### **Poor Research Questions** (Too Broad, Opinion-Based, or Lacking Data)
+1. **Why do students struggle with math?**
+   *(Too vague and qualitative; lacks a clear dataset or measurable variables.)*

+2. **Is social media good or bad for mental health?**
+   *(Overly broad and subjective; needs a more specific data-driven approach like analyzing sentiment analysis of social media usage.)*

+3. **How has technology changed over time?**
+   *(Too general; should focus on a specific technology and measurable aspects like adoption rates or performance metrics.)*

 ## Make Connections

 Do your findings and takeaways support each other?
 Or contradict each other?